 Glenn Pierce, M.D., Ph.D.

 Glenn Pierce joined Third Rock Ventures in 2016, bringing more than 30 years of research and development experience working with biotechnology companies.
 As an entrepreneur-in-residence, Glenn focuses on research, development and translation in hematology across the portfolio.
-Glenn was involved in the launch of:
+His portfolio company roles include: